orangejuice/blog/data/activity/book-美国精神的封闭-2011/record.en.md

 ---
-title: The Closing of the American Mind
+title: The Closure of the American Mind
-slug: the-closing-of-the-american-mind
 category: book
 status: todo
 rating: 0